 Response time is a metric that customer service leads closely monitor.
-In this blog, we’ll see some ways to improve the response time of a customer service department.
+In this blog, we’ll see some ways to improve the customer service response time of a customer service department.

 Customer service response time